- Adults Only

-San Domenico’s two-storey spa covers 2000m sq, and houses an indoor seawater pool, 18 treatment rooms, and a gym.
+San Domenico’s two-storey spa covers 2000 square metres and houses an indoor seawater pool, 18 treatment rooms, and a gym.
 The skylight roof can be retracted in the warmer months, and upstairs from the light and airy pool is a relaxation area with a ’tisaneria’, where you can help yourself to a variety of teas.

 Highlights include a Kneipp hydrotherapy bath, thalassotherapy treatment areas, including a jet massage room, a hydrobike room and a mud treatment room.

 - Kneipp water therapy pool

 - Hydrobike room

 The Masseria has 40 rooms and suites of varying sizes divided between the main building which houses the spa, and a second building which dates from the 17th century.